Skip to content

 It will now be incredibly expensive for those students to come to the UK and study, casting doubt on enrolment likelihood.
 I spoke to several universities at BUILA who are diverting their scholarships specifically to Nigerian applicants this year – the cohort where it’s likely most needed.
 It’s really encouraging to see this flexibility to pivot according to wider economic contexts.

 Likewise, UniQuest is able to match this agility by picking up campaigns in the moment, to provide a quick response to an immediate situation.
-For example, we launch engagement campaigns at scale to contact all Nigerian applicants by phone, email, LiveChat or WhatsApp to establish their likelihood of coming to study.
+For example, we launch engagement campaigns at scale to contact all Nigerian student applicants by phone, email, LiveChat or WhatsApp to establish their likelihood of coming to study.
 Alternatively, we also deliver cohort diversity by upping efforts with applicants from other markets during such times, to ensure courses are still full and to safeguard an institution’s long-term security.

 The need for pre-CAS support